python/devguide/getting-started/setup-building.rst

       $ git clone git@github.com:<username>/cpython.git

-   (You can use both SSH-based or HTTPS-based URLs.)

 ..
 Step 6 and 7 are are duplicated in bootcamp as well.
    Please update these steps in both places.